akgrant43/pharo-snap/README.md

 # pharo-snap

-This builds a snapcraft package of the Pharo 6.0 Smalltalk VM using the latest stable V6.0 build.
+This builds a snapcraft package of the Pharo 6.0 Smalltalk threaded VM using the latest stable V6.0 build.

 SQLite3 libraries are included.